Borovnice (České Budějovice District)

 Borovnice (/cs/; Borownitz) is a municipality and village in České Budějovice District in the South Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 Borovnice lies approximately 8 km south-east of České Budějovice and 131 km south of Prague.

+Etymology

+The name is derived from the Czech adjective borovná (which is derived from borovice, i.e. 'pine').
+Borovnice was a common toponym for pine forests and streams flowing through pine forests, and from there it was transferred to settlements.